-If you want to extend your stay in the United States, then you must file a request before your authorized period of stay expires.
-If you stay in the United States after your authorized period of stay has expired, you may be barred from returning and/or you may be removed (deported) from the United States.
-You also may be required to apply for a new visa in the country of your nationality.
+If you want to extend your stay in the United States, then you must file a request before your authorized stay expires.
+If you remain in the United States longer than authorized, you may be barred from returning and/or you may be removed (deported) from the United States.

 If you were born outside of the United States, there are two general ways to obtain U.S. citizenship through U.S. citizen parents.
-You can acquire U.S. citizenship at birth or you can derive citizenship from your parents after your birth but before the age of 18.
+You can acquire U.S. citizenship at birth (acquisition) or you can derive citizenship from your parents after your birth but before the age of 18 (derivation).

 A Permanent Resident Card (USCIS Form I-551) is proof of your permanent resident status in the United States.
 It also serves as a valid identification document and proof that you are eligible to live and work in the United States.